The research behind the product

 The benchmark and engine for AI memory that actually works

 AI systems claim to have memory.
 They do not.
 They replay transcripts and hope for the best.
-StateBench exposes the failures — resurrection, stale reasoning, scope leaks — across 13 tracks and 1,400+ scenarios.
-Memgine, our deterministic memory engine, then shows how to fix them: 97.3% decision accuracy by enforcing correct state at the architecture level, not the prompt level.
+StateBench exposes the failures — resurrection, stale reasoning, scope leaks — across thirteen tracks.
+Memgine, our deterministic memory engine, then shows how to fix them: by enforcing correct state at the architecture level, not the prompt level.
 Two published papers, one open source repo.

 - Two published papers: architecture (2025) and engine (2026)